What is ?

 Science, Electrical and Computer Engineering, Music, Mechanical

-Engineering, Psychology/Human Factors, and the Museum School,
+Engineering, Psychology/Human Factors, Cognitive Science and the School of the Museum of Fine Arts,

 and anyone else with an interest in applying electronic technology to music